Duke Thomas (character): Batman Vol 9: Bloom

-He tells Daryl that it almost made him give up hope and vigilantism entirely, however, he went over the evidence he stole from the Iceberg Lounge one last time, and noticed that it contained the names of the nominees for the grant that Daryl won years before.
-He asks Daryl what is going on, Daryl snaps and his form begins to mutilate to where he looks eerily similar to Bloom.
-He reveals that he was the "original" Bloom, having initially created the devices after Zero Year.
-Believing that with powers people would band together to protect each other.
-But his first test with his cousin yielded fatal results.
-Which made Daryl burn the remaining devices.
+Duke tells Daryl that it almost made him give up hope and vigilantism entirely, however, he went over the evidence he stole from the Iceberg Lounge one last time, and noticed that it contained the names of the nominees for the grant that Daryl won years before.
+He asks Daryl what is going on, Daryl snaps and his form begins to mutate to where he looks eerily similar to Bloom.
+He reveals that he was the "original" Bloom, having initially created the devices after Zero Year, believing that with powers people would band together to protect each other.
+However, his first test with his cousin yielded fatal results, which made Daryl burn the remaining devices.

 After Batman's disappearance following Endgame, he turned towards his experiments again.
 This time using unidentified and near death patients.
 There was only one success, who became horrifically deformed, and slaughtered the other patients.
 The patient somehow recognized Daryl as the source of what happened to them, and decided to take the Bloom moniker, along with the rest of the devices.

 Daryl insists that he can stop Bloom and perfect the devices.
 Duke tries to reason with him, saying that powers are not necessary and all you need is good people.
 Daryl mocks him and the Robin movement.
 He moves to take and dispose of a Robin pin that Duke gave him, but Duke takes advantage of his distraction to incapacitate him and take control of the airship.

 During Daryl's confession, Bloom has begun widespread havoc across the city.
 Introducing handpicked convicts they have used the devices on.
 They inform the populace that they have hidden devices all over the city, and that they now have a programmed thrall to encourage their use, as the use of them makes Bloom stronger.
 Along with sabotaging the GCPD's atom collider, which could cause a black hole.

 Duke directs the airship to where Bruce, having remembered being Batman, is struggling to hold them off.
 Duke uses the high powered magnets in the ship to grab onto Bloom.
-The more Bloom struggles, the stronger the magnets get, this also disables the thrall, leading to people removing their devices and diverting power from Bloom.
+The more Bloom struggles, the stronger the magnets get.
+This also disables the thrall, leading to people removing their devices and diverting power from Bloom.
 Gordon uses a dampener on the collider, and the resounding shock wave kills Bloom.
-Leaving Gotham in peace once more.

-Afterwards, Duke is approached by Bruce, who offers to train him as an official vigilante.
+Duke is approached by Bruce, who offers to train him as an official vigilante.